adamtow/geocuts/docs/English.md

 In both cases, GeoCuts will do its best to extract any addresses from the inputted data.
 If multiple locations were found, it will present a menu allowing you to choose which locations to import.

-If you choose to import multiple items, they will use settings from the [Default Location Trigger template](#default-template), although you will get a chance to edit the location and name of each new location trigger prior to import.
+If you choose to import multiple items, they will inherit settings from the [Default Location Trigger template](#default-template), although you will get a chance to modify the following settings:

+- **Name**: Set the name of each location trigger individually.
+- **Location**: Tweak the location before saving the location trigger.
+- **Command**: You can choose to use the default command or apply a single command (text message or shortcut) to every location being imported.

 By using one of these two methods, you can quickly add multiple location triggers at once, which is useful if you are: